Posted: 23 months ago, last updated 5 weeks ago.

-It starts off seeming like an educational game about making potions.
-It's much more fun than that though.
+It starts off seeming like an educational game about making potions but soon becomes much more.
 The brewing of potions acts as a means of exploring a map.
-Each ingredient has a predetermined path, a little like chess pieces.
+Each ingredient has a predetermined path, a little like a chess piece.
 You can string them together in a potion to get to the location you require.
 In addition to the combinations you can also dilute and pause reactions to access hard to reach spots on the map.

 As you craft useful potions you can name them for later use and sell them to the townsfolk you meet.
 Each day customers arrive in your store looking for solutions to their problems.
 How well you help or hinder them results in consequences for you and the story.
 Do well and you can attract guilds, befriend notable figures (or feud with them), gain riches and influence.